newrelic-experimental/nr-postman-examples/README.md

 # nr-postman-examples

 > This project contains a set of collections to be utilized within Postman, (www.postman.com).
 The collections contain valious NewRelic api example requests.
+The collections are named per there function.

 ## Installation

 > Download the repository, which contains the various request collections.
-Each collection, can then be imported into Postman (see www.postman.com for import instructions)
+Each collection can then be imported into Postman (see www.postman.com for import instructions)

 ## Getting Started
 > After import,  please see www.postman.com for using the requests.